The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.4

 Our one criticism is with the overly heavy steering – even in Comfort mode – which is great for handling, but less useful when you're inching it into a parking space or trying to negotiate a tricky three-point turn, like most MPVs will spend their time doing.

-The 225xe plug-in hybrid version is one of those that has four-wheel drive, because while the petrol motor powers the front wheels, an electric motor powers the rears.
-Most of the time, you’ll struggle to tell the difference in the way it drives, so it’s still a very good car to drive, but you do feel its extra weight occasionally, mainly when slowing down or stopping.
+The 225xe plug-in hybrid version is distinct from all of the above, with a petrol motor driving the front wheels and an electric one powering the rears for an alternative take on the xDrive model’s four-wheel drive traction.
+The system cleverly and seamlessly alternates between the different power sources – or combines them – as necessary and you’ll struggle to tell the difference in the way it drives.
+Saying that, you do feel its extra weight occasionally, mainly when slowing down or stopping.